OSDDMalaria/OSM_Website_Code/README.md

 Content Management Solution
 ---------------------------

-The lists of team members and sponsors are maintained on GitHub, in a public repository.
+The lists of team members, sponsors, and the Github repositories used for populating the Project Activity list are maintained on GitHub, in a public repository.

 The repository is : https://github.com/OpenSourceMalaria/OSM_Website_Data/issues

-There are two items in the issues list.
-They are "team" and "sponsors".
+There are three items in the issues list.
+They are "team", "sponsors", and "issue_lists".

 Team
 ----